Prime detecting quasi-modular forms in higher level: Introduction

 \subsection{Acknowledgements}

+The authors would like to thank Ken Ono and Jan-Willem van Ittersum for their comments on a previous draft of this manuscript.
 The research was conducted during the conference HKU Number Theory Days 2025.
 The authors thank the Department of Mathematics at HKU and the Institute of Mathematical Research at HKU for supporting the conference and hosting the second author.
 The research of the first author was supported by grants from the Research Grants Council of the Hong Kong SAR, China (project numbers HKU 17314122, HKU 17305923).
 The third author is supported by GRF (No. 17317822) and NSFC (No. 12271458).
+The authors would like to thank the anonymous referees for their comments and suggestions.